 Should I Rent My House Furnished?

-In the past, it was sufficient for property owners to provide free utilities.
-But with the plethora of services available and evolving needs of the industry, as a landlord, you want to offer a lot to tenants to attract them to your rental property.
+In the past, it was sufficient for investment property owners to provide free utilities.
+But with the plethora of services available and evolving needs of the industry, as a landlord, you want to offer a lot to tenants to attract them to your investment property.

-Tenants find renting out furnished properties convenient, so more landlords decide to provide furniture for their units.
-It’s less costly for the renters to move since they don’t have to carry the bulk of their belongings.
-Furnished property also attracts short-term residents so having essential furniture on hand makes the space more comfortable.
+Tenants find renting out furnished rental properties convenient, so more landlords decide to provide furniture for their units.
+It’s less costly for the renters to move since they don’t have to carry the bulk of their belongings and all of their own furniture, like beds, couches, and dressers.
+Renting your property furnished also attracts short-term residents so having essential items on hand makes the space more comfortable.

-But is it cost-effective for landlords to rent out a fully or semi furnished apartment or home rather than an unfurnished one?
+But is it more cost-effective for landlords to rent out a furnished or unfurnished property?

 How Furnished Units Look to a Landlord

-When we talk about renting out furnished rentals, we expect that all furniture is in place.
+When we talk about renting out furnished or semi-furnished rentals, we expect that all furniture is in place.
 However, the landlord still has the last say over what items to issue.
-In general, a furnished unit appears like the following:
+In general, a furnished rental appears like the following:

 ● A kitchen is equipped with dishware, cooking utensils, and proper appliances.
 These appliances typically include a stove, oven, and refrigerator.
-Many unfurnished units come with appliances as well.
+Many unfurnished rental properties come with appliances as well.

 ● The living room contains a sofa and coffee table